 Figure 13- Paste 4 Internal Pre-Heat (Left) and In Line IR Pre-Heat (Right)

-Vapor phase reflow is aIPC-B-52 coupons were intended for entire electronics process evaluation, and are not appropriate for single soldering materials evaluation.

-SIR test vehicles for soldering materials evaluation need to have smaller conductor spacing than those presently specified.

-An SIR test vehicle needs to be developed that will evaluate the propensity of a material to allow ECM with occluded flux residue.
+CONCLUSIONS

-SIR and ECM temperature and humidity conditions need to be reexamined as some materials have better SIR and less tendency for ECM at 40C / 90% R.H. and other materials have better behavior at 85C / 85% R.H. mature process that solves the issue of preserving small discrete components on large thermal mass assemblies.
+Vapor phase reflow is a mature process that solves the issue of preserving small discrete components on large thermal mass assemblies.
 It has shown in this testing, and previously reported work to afford superior wetting to convection oven reflow.

 The SIR data also indicates that vapor phase reflow, like nitrogen inertion in convection reflow, increases the SIR results of a no clean solder paste.